dev-nolant/Seismic-Data-Interpolation-API/README.md

 - 400 Bad Request: Returned when required parameters are missing or invalid.
 - 500 Internal Server Error: Returned when there is an unexpected error on the server side.

-## 🤝 Contributing

-1. Fork the repository.
-2. Create a new branch: `git checkout -b feature-branch-name`.
-3. Make your changes and commit them: `git commit -m 'Add new feature'`.
-4. Push to the branch: `git push origin feature-branch-name`.
-5. Submit a pull request.

 ## 📄 License